Starry Nights is hosted by the Santa Clara County Open Space Authority with help from members of the San Jose Astronomical Association.

 You've got a telescope?
 Come on down and follow along with the objects we view, or find your own and have the pleasure of sharing views of objects you find to others.

 No telescope?
 Come on down and look through our telescopes and learn about the planets and stars and deep sky objects you can see.

 Questions?
-Whats that really bright "star" in east after sunset?
-(This time it's Jupiter.)
-We have members of the San Jose Astronomical Association available to answer your questions.
+Whats that really bright "star" after sunset? (this time its Venus) We have members of the San Jose Astronomical Association available to answer your questions.

 Spectacular deep sky objects of the late summer and autumn skies are visible (think Sagittarius, Cygnus and Andromeda!).
 Rancho Canada del Oro Open Space Preserve is close by, but well away from the city lights, so expect to see the summer Milky Way west of due south by 8pm.